 Term Definition Application form The form issued by the program delegate that applicants use to apply for funding under the program.
-AusIndustry The division of the same name within the department.
 Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation or an entity whose primary purpose is to undertake research an entity whose primary function is administrative or to provide support services to a CRC-P a Commonwealth, State, Territory or local government body (including government business enterprises).
-This includes, but is not limited to, entities such as: sole traderspartnershipscooperativescompanies.
+Australian industry entities include, but are not limited to: sole traders partnerships cooperatives companies.
+Capital city Urban Centre and Locality (UCL) cities with a population of over 1 million people as defined by the Australian Bureau of Statistics' Australian Statistical Geography Standard (Sydney, Melbourne, Brisbane, Perth and Adelaide).
+It also includes the Australian Capital Territory.
 Capital item An asset of durable nature with a purchase price greater than \$20,000.
 Cash contributions Money contributed by project partners, which is not a loan that is provided for the project and is immediately available for use on the project.
+Cooperative Research Centres Advisory Committee A committee of Industry Innovation and Science Australia established under the Industry Research and Development Act 1986 to consider and assess eligible applications and make recommendations to the Minister for funding under the program.